SAP/node-rfc/doc/usage.md

 ### Error Handling

-Three types of errors can be returned to NodeJS application:
+Three types of errors can be returned to Node.js application:

 - JavaScript exceptions, thrown when wrong parameters are provided to `Client`, `Pool` or `Throughput` constructor
 - Error objects from NWRFC SDK, like logon error or calling a non-existing RFM
-- Error objects from node node-rfc, like catching a string passed from NodeJS to ABAP RFM integer parameter field
+- Error objects from node node-rfc, like catching a string passed from Node.js to ABAP RFM integer parameter field

 After certain critical errors, the connection can be automatically re-opened: **[Closing connections](#closing-connections)**.